oscar-project/documentation/docs/generation-jeanzay.md

 ./target/release/ungoliant download $PATHS_FILE $DST
 ```

 When the time has run out, you have to ensure that the last downloaded shards weren't corrupted (because of a potential kill while downloading).
-TODO

 Then, after potentially removing faulty shards, run the following slurm job.
 The only difference with the previous one is the use of the `-o n` parameter on `ungoliant download`, which will ignore the first `n` lines of the `wet.paths`.
+You can/should also use another `DESTINATION` folder, and then do the merge by hand.

 ```bash
 #! /bin/bash